cdalvaro/machine-learning-master-thesis/README.md

 ## Abstract

-The characterization and knowledge of _Open Clusters_ allows us to better understand properties and mechanisms about the Universe such as stellar formation and the regions where those events occur.
+The characterization and understanding of _Open Clusters_ (OCs) allow us to understand better properties and mechanisms about the Universe such as stellar formation and the regions where these events occur.
 They also provide information about stellar processes and the evolution of the galactic disk.

-In this work, we develope a method to characterize those clusters by using _artificial intelligence_ tools like clustering by _K-Means_, or clustering based on _Artificial Neural Networks_ by implementing the _Deep Embedded Clustering_ model.
-We are using _Gaia DR2 database_ as data source for testing our models.
+In this work, we present a novel method to characterize OCs.
+Our method employs a model built on _Artificial Neural Networks_ (ANNs).
+More specifically, we adapted a state of the art model, the _Deep Embedded Clustering_ (DEC) model for our purpose.

-The developed method aims to improve the existing ones both in terms of _computational efficiency_, with lower computational requirements, and _ease of use_, by reducing the number of hyperparameters to configure in order to obtain a good characterization of the analyzed clusters.
+The developed method aims to improve classical state of the arts techniques.
+We improved not only in terms of computational efficiency (with lower computational requirements), but in usability (reducing the number of hyperparameters to get a good characterization of the analyzed clusters).
+For our experiments, we used the _Gaia DR2 database_ as the data source, and compared our model with the clustering technique _K-Means_.
+Our method achieves good results, becoming even better (in some of the cases) than current techniques.

 ## Data